-1.067 teams were united in Hjørring on one of Northern Europe's most beautiful football arenas.
-2.075 games were played and around 11.000 goals were scored in the tournament.
+Around 1.000 teams were united in Hjørring on one of Northern Europe's most beautiful football arenas.

 The medals and trophies are now handed out and we hope that all participants, leaders, coaches, parents, supporters and other guests have had a fantastic week here in Hjørring.